Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Loading.md

 ![Loading](./media/loading.png)

 ## Add namespace using
-Button is defined in namespace Tizen.NUI.Components.
+Loading is defined in namespace Tizen.NUI.Components.

 ```cs
 using Tizen.NUI;